-In 2016, he was named to the Mid-South Super Lawyers list of “Rising Stars” in the legal profession.
+Since 2016, Josh has been recognized in the Mid-South Super Lawyers list of “Rising Stars” in the legal profession.
 Attorneys under the age of 40 are independently evaluated and chosen for the Rising Stars list based upon peer recognition and professional achievement.

 Licensed to practice in

 - Cumberland School of Law, J.D.